filecoin-project/venus/CONTRIBUTING.md

 ### Roles

-There are three main roles for people participating in `go-filecoin`.
-Each has a specific set of abilities and responsibilities: Contributors, Committers, and Maintainers.
+There are four main roles for people participating in `go-filecoin`.
+Each has a specific set of abilities and responsibilities: Contributors, Collaborators, Committers, and Maintainers.

 #### Contributors